Skip to content

 • runtimeID - the workspace identifier.
 Equivalent to --name / --id.

-• role — caller-supplied label.
-Defaults to workload. microagent records it in requests, state files, and events but does not interpret it — use workload for an agent workspace; pick another label only if you’re starting an enforcement component or other non-workload caller in your own runtime.
+• role - caller-supplied label.
+Defaults to workload. microagent records it in requests, state files, and events but does not interpret it - use it however your runtime’s identity model needs.

 • backend - the backend the supervisor should target.

-The CLI builds the identity automatically on the high-level run and create paths — workspaces default to role: workload and the runtime ID comes from --name / --id.
-The lower-level create --rootfs path and --json requests let callers set role explicitly; see microagent create for the flag surface.
+The CLI builds the identity automatically on the high-level run and create paths - workspaces default to role: workload and the runtime ID comes from --name / --id.
+The lower-level create --rootfs path and --json requests let callers set role explicitly; see microagent create for the flags.

 State lives under --state-dir, default ~/.microagent/.
 Each workspace gets its own subdirectory containing: